Martin Durkin (director): Climate: The Movie (The Cold Truth)

-In 2024, Martin Durkin wrote and directed a documentary film called Climate: The Movie (The Cold Truth), promoting climate change denial, by downplaying the extent of the problem and the dangers posed by the current rate of anthropogenic climate change, whilst promoting discredited theories (such as solar activity and cosmic rays being the cause of rising temperatures), promoting misinformation about the impacts of climate change on things such as the Great Barrier Reef and polar bears, promoting conspiracy theories (by framing the issue as one of 'climate vs freedom'), and actively discouraging the adoption of climate change mitigation measures.
+In 2024, Martin Durkin wrote and directed a second conspiracy theory documentary film called Climate: The Movie (The Cold Truth).
+The film promotes climate change denial, by downplaying the extent of the problem and the dangers posed by the current rate of anthropogenic climate change, whilst promoting discredited theories (such as solar activity and cosmic rays being the cause of rising temperatures), promoting misinformation about the impacts of climate change on things such as the Great Barrier Reef and polar bears, and actively discouraging the adoption of climate change mitigation measures.
+Throughout the film Durkin pushes a conspiracy theory narrative and paranoid mindset that the media, political and scientific establishment is all left-wing.
+Durkin suggests that climate science is a conspiracy designed to exert control over ordinary people.

 The movie, like The Great Global Warming Swindle, has also been criticized for presenting only the Hoyt and Schatten (1993) TSI series, which has been unequivocally discredited due to flawed analysis.
 Its apparent agreement with Earth's temperature record is now understood to be an artifact of that flawed methodology and the whole claim of the movie that TSI can explain the temperature increase on Earth over the recent decades is invalid.